 Before we start, we want to quickly go over the statistics.
 Buyers are 144% likely to add an item to their cart if they’ve seen a product video of it while others have claimed a 30% and 32% increase in sales and time spent on their websites, respectively.
 Besides this powerful statistic, 360-degree product videos provide benefits such as an improved online shopping experience for customers, a reduced rate of product returns for sellers, differentiation between sellers and establishes trust and confidence between buyers and sellers.

-Truefacet is a New York based second-hand luxury jewelry marketplace that provides an honest authentication process where sellers can list their products or utilise Truefacet’s concierge service.
+Truefacet is a New York-based second-hand luxury jewelry marketplace that provides an honest authentication process where sellers can list their products or utilize Truefacet’s concierge service.

 Trufacet’s listing service is limited to 4 product shots – front, back, side & close-up.
 There is no option for 360-degree product videos.
 Although we were unable to confirm if the consignment option includes 360-degree product videos, another glance over the products page does not suggest that it is not currently offered.
 Perhaps we could see in the next 12 months 360-degree product videos adopted on the Truefacet online second-hand marketplace

-1stdibs, similar to Truefacet is a second-hand luxury jewelry marketplace with extra stringent and exclusive dealer review process.
-1stdibs is more product focused, rather than dealer focused.
+1stdibs, similar to Truefacet, is a second-hand luxury jewelry marketplace with the extra stringent and exclusive dealer review process.
+1stdibs is more product-focused, rather than dealer focused.
 There are strict rules concerning communication between the buyer and the seller, meaning it is more challenging to build customer relationships.
 Currently, there are options to offer 360-degree product videos on the product listing.
-As a product-focused marketplace, 1stdibs should look into offering 360-degree product videos to enhance user experience and maximise sales.
+As a product-focused marketplace, 1stdibs should look into offering 360-degree product videos to enhance user experience and maximize sales.

 Finally revisiting Luxify: ‘eBay for the super-rich’.
-Similar to 1stdibs there is a stringent and exclusive dealer review process, however, dealers can sell brand new products on the platform.
-Unlike ebay, which allows for 360-degree product videos in the form of .gifs, Luxify does not support .gif files on their platform.
+Similar to 1stdibs there is a strict and exclusive dealer review process, however, dealers can sell brand new products on the platform.
+Unlike eBay, which allows for 360-degree product videos in the form of .gifs, Luxify does not support .gif files on their platform.